 Under this policy, the award levels established for the 2010 fiscal year for Dr. Abraham and Messrs.
 Tarpey and Fulgoni were based on a mix of quantitative and qualitative factors, certain of which were the satisfactory completion of specific projects or initiatives.
 The quantitative milestones varied somewhat from 2009 to reflect the expected financial performance of the company in 2010 as compared to 2009.
 Our compensation committee selected the targets and the weighting of the targets based on their experience as well as Compensia's input.
-The weighting is more heavily weighted towards profitability measures in the interest of incentivizing Dr. Abraham and Messrs.
+The weighting is more heavily weighted towards profitablity measures in the interest of incentivizing Dr. Abraham and Messrs.
+Tarpey and Fulgoni to achieve increased profitable growth for our business as a whole.
+The 2010 targets for Dr. Abraham and Messrs.
 Tarpey and Fulgoni were calculated based on the following component factors: